Queen Elizabeth’s Granddaughter Zara Tindall Takes A Fall At Burghley Horse Trials

-The Burghley Horse Trials seem cursed for Queen Elizabeth’s oldest granddaughter, Zara Phillips Tindall as she took a tumble on her return to the equestrian event.
+The Burghley Horse Trials seem cursed for Queen Elizabeth’s oldest granddaughter, Zara Phillips Tindall, as she took a tumble on her return to the equestrian event.

-Express revealed that the 38-year-old daughter of Princess Anne and mother of two fell off her horse, Class Affair at the show jumping event.
+Express revealed that the 38-year-old daughter of Princess Anne and mother of two fell off her horse, Class Affair, at the show jumping event.
 This is Tindall’s first time back since 2017 when she also fell while on another mount, High Kingdom, forcing her to withdraw from the event.

-On hand to watch were her husband, Mike Tindall, her mom, Princess Anne and their daughters, Mia and Lena.
+On hand to watch were her husband, Mike Tindall, her mom, Princess Anne, and their daughters, Mia and Lena.

 The equestrian was hoping to improve on her 2003 debut when she finished second on her horse Toytown, but she has yet to top that high mark.
-But Tindall has had other successes on horseback as she won a silver medal in the 2012 Summer Olympics for Great Britain.
+Tindall has had other successes on horseback, however, as she won a silver medal in the 2012 Summer Olympics for Great Britain.

 As of Sunday morning, the royal was in 11th place, and was still being cheered on by her family.